-Many people visit Salem to see spooky places from its witch-hunting history (Hawthorne is descended from a notorious witch hunter), but Salem is a quaint town that offers so much more than that.
-We found the most spectacularly colorful sea glass along its shores, and a great ice cream parlor.
-Salem has a population of approximately 29,000.
+The reason most tourists visit Salem is to see spooky places from its witch-hunting history (Hawthorne is descended from a notorious witch hunter), but Salem is a quaint small town that offers much more than that.
+We found the most spectacularly colorful sea glass along its shores, a docked historical vessel welcoming visitors, and a homey diner-style ice cream parlor.

-This is the fourth stop on Massachusetts Author Adventures Trail Part 2!
+This is the first stop on Massachusetts Author Adventures Trail Part 1.